-When you enroll in the MSW@USC program, you begin working with a field placement coordinator.
+When you enroll in the online MSW program, you begin working with a field placement coordinator.
 Your dedicated coordinator will get to know your goals and, based on your location and area of study, explore placement sites that may be right for you.
 The USC Suzanne Dworak-Peck School of Social Work is affiliated with field sites around the world, which allows us to help our students find successful placements no matter where they live.

 Your placement specialist will set up an interview with a site near you that meets your department requirements, and you will interview as you would for a full-time position.
 At your placement site, a field instructor will manage your progress and offer guidance, as well as provide feedback on your performance.
 Throughout your internship, USC faculty will ensure you are meeting program and professional milestones.